Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes: Introduction

 \subsection{Hamming weight plus barrier: emergence of swallow tail (Sec.~\ref{s:Hamming_plus_weight})}

 We introduce a specialized Quadratic Binary Optimization (QBO) problem that minimizes a ``Hamming weight plus barrier" function.
-The hight of the ``barrier" is manipulated to illustrate the various gap topologies and how they relate to swallow tails (Sec.~\ref{s:Hamming_plus_weight}).
+The height and the position of the ``barrier" are manipulated to illustrate the various gap topologies and how they relate to swallow tails (Sec.~\ref{s:constant_to_steep}).